The Only 6 Emails You’ll Need to Write As a Private Practice Therapist

 Hi (Insert Name),

 Thanks so much for reaching out.
-Sounds like what you are going through is really challenging, I’m so proud of you for taking the first step to reach out for support.
+It sounds like what you are going through is really challenging.
+I’m so proud of you for taking the first step to reach out for support.
 Unfortunately, I don’t work with ____ in my practice.
-If you are looking for someone that specializes in ____, I’d recommend reaching out to the following therapists in our community.
+If you are looking for someone who specializes in ____, I’d recommend reaching out to the following therapists in our community.
 They are wonderful and would surely be able to support you.

 (List 2-3 referrals)